CSI-Juan-Jimenez/CSI-Juan-Jimenez/Fan-Page.md

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:110%">
 Not all Psivewri's videos are about restoring tech or gaming.
 He makes videos in which he reviews tech, tests tech or funny challenges.
 A really funny video is the blended McDonald's challenge.
-In this video, he blends McDonald's food in a blender, and drinks it.
+In this video, he blends McDonald's food in a blender and drinks it.
 He has made many videos about testing tech, for example the when he used a 30$ iPhone 3GS.
 </p>

 <br>